 Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

-The Florida Panthers host the Carolina Hurricanes for Game 3 of the Stanley Cup Semifinals on Monday, May 22, starting at 8:00 PM ET on TNT.
-The Panthers hold a 2-0 advantage in the series.
-Bookmakers favor the Panthers in this matchup, assigning them -115 moneyline odds against the Hurricanes (-105).
+Game 3 of the Stanley Cup Semifinals will see the Florida Panthers hit the ice against the Carolina Hurricanes on Monday, May 22, starting at 8:00 PM ET and brodcast on TNT.
+The Panthers are on top 2-0 in the series.
+The Panthers are listed with -115 moneyline odds against the Hurricanes (-105).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!